South Korea’s Constitutional Court will rule Friday on Yoon’s impeachment - WTOP News

 The impeachment motion accused Yoon of suppressing National Assembly activities, attempting to detain politicians and others and undermining peace in violation of the constitution and other laws.
 Yoon has said he had no intention of disrupting National Assembly operations and detaining anyone.

-Martial law lasted only six hours because lawmakers managed to enter the assembly and vote to strike down his decree unanimously.
-No violence erupted, but live TV footage showing armed soldiers arriving at the assembly invoked painful memories of past military-backed dictatorships.
+Martial law lasted only six hours because lawmakers managed to enter the assembly building and voted to strike down his decree unanimously.
+No violence erupted, but live TV footage showing armed soldiers arriving at the assembly invoked painful memories of past military-backed dictatorships in South Korea.
 It was the first time for South Korea to be placed under martial law since 1980.

 Earlier public surveys showed a majority of South Koreans supported Yoon’s impeachment.
 But after his impeachment, pro-Yoon rallies have grown sharply, with many conservatives fed up with what they call the Democratic Party’s excessive offensive on the already embattled Yoon administration.